AchoArnold/discount-for-student-dev/README.md

  * [Flatiron School](https://flatironschool.com/github-student-pack/) [FREE] - Learn Web Development from the premier coding bootcamp for launching developers.
 This is an amazing course if you want to go step-by-step.
 Free one-month membership to Community-Powered Bootcamp.
 * [GO RAILS](https://gorails.com/github-students) [FREE] - Tutorials for web developers learning Ruby, Rails, Javascript, Turbolinks, Stimulus.js, Vue.js, and more.
 Free access to all videos and lessons for 12 months.
 * [Thinkful](https://www.thinkful.com/github-student-developer-pack/) [FREE] - Learn Fundamentals of Web Development to launch your career as a developer.1 month of access to a web development course.
+* [SymfonyCasts](https://symfonycasts.com/github-student) [FREE] - Master Symfony and PHP with video tutorials and code challenges.
+Free 3-month subscription for students.
+* [next.tech](https://next.tech/github-students) [FREE] - Learn tech skills and build software directly from your browser with real, online computing environments.
+Free access to all interactive courses and cloud computing environments for 12 months.
+* [Educative](https://www.educative.io/github-students) [FREE] - Level up on trending coding skills at your own pace with interactive, text-based courses.
+Get 6 free months of 60+ courses covering in-demand topics like Web Development, Python, Java, and Machine Learning.
+* [Interview Cake](https://www.interviewcake.com/github-students) [FREE] - Interview Cake makes coding interviews a piece of cake with practice questions, data structures and algorithms reference pages, cheat sheets, and more.
+Access to the full coding interview prep course for 3 weeks.
+* [Adafruit](https://www.adafruit.com/github-students) [FREE] - Adafruit is an open-source hardware and open-source educational electronics company based in NYC, USA.One year of Adafruit IO+ and discounts on selected hardware.
+* [DataCamp](https://www.datacamp.com/github-students/) [FREE] - DataCamp helps companies and individuals make better use of data.
+Our users build data fluency while learning from the world’s top data scientists.Free 3-month individual subscription for students.
+* [Arduino Education](https://www.arduino.cc/github/students) [FREE] - Empower scientists and artists of the future with creative STEM programs.Free Arduino Create Maker plan for 6 months and discounts on selected hardware.
+* [PomoDone](https://pomodoneapp.com/pomodoro-timer-for-students.html) [FREE] - With PomoDone, hack and track your time and boost your productivity by applying Pomodoro technique to your workflow -- eliminate distraction, sharpen focus and prevent burnout.PomoDone Lite plan free for 2-years.
 # License

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)